I’m still here. Looks like you are too! Welcome. Enjoy the content and let me know what you like and why or why you don’t.

 A recent new feature here is Live Play,[ link to sample].
-Each live broadcast is tweeted and posted to Bigboard Facebook page .
+Each live broadcast is tweeted and posted to Bigboard Facebook page and Twitter .
 By following either of those two spots you will receive notification of a pending live event.
-I usually don’t provide more than an hour or so notices as my schedule is fungible at best.
+Usually there is not more than an hour or so notices as schedules are fungible at best.

 July 4th 2014 Update